Several easy ways to overwinter your geraniums aka pelargoniums successfully. Overwintering your geraniums is a great way to save money.

 You can also leave part of the plant as you do in the preceding method.
 The 3 in 1 spray will help prevent problems but I have better success in cutting the plant all the way off.

-Bring Geraniums into the house in winter
+Bring Geraniums into the house

 Is your plant to big to bring into the house?
 Then do this…